WDI-SEA/express-project-organizer/readme.md

 We'll be using an existing application that includes one model, a few routes, and a few views.

 * Fork and clone this repository
-* Run `npm install` to install dependencies
+* Run `npm install` to install dependencies from the existing `package.json` file
   * Use `nodemon` to start your application
-  * Use `npm run lint:js` to lint your JS
-  * Use `npm run lint:css` to lint your CSS
 * Setup your database (this app already has one existing model)
   * Run `createdb project_organizer_development` to create the database
   * Run `sequelize db:migrate` to run migrations
-  * Run `sequelize db:seed:all` to populate the database with 4 projects from previous WDI Seattle cohorts.
+  * Run `sequelize db:seed:all` to populate the database with 4 projects from previous Seattle cohorts.

 #### Read the Code